 A LiDAR Hat for the Makeblock mBotDesigned by SensorDots, Ships from Australia

+NOW WITH MAPPYDOT PLUS SENSORS!
 The mBot educational programmable robot is an awesome learning tool for STEM or DIY applications.
-It can be programmed to follow lines and avoid close range obstacles in front of it.
-But what if it...Read More…
+It can be programmed to follow lines and avoid close range obstac...Read More…

 The mBot educational programmable robot is an awesome learning tool for STEM or DIY applications.
 It can be programmed to follow lines and avoid close range obstacles in front of it.
 But what if it could see all around, with millimeter precision?

-The mBot LiDAR Hat upgrades the mBot to include 4 directional MappyDot distance measurement sensors (front/rear, left/right; each sensor has a 25-degree viewing angle), which allows it to see the world around it.
+The mBot LiDAR Hat upgrades the mBot to include 4 directional MappyDot Plus distance measurement sensors (front/rear, left/right; each sensor has an adjustable 15-27-degree viewing angle), which allows it to see the world around it.
 With these sensors onboard you can program your mBot to wander around the room while avoiding obstacles and animals.

 It is perfect for the classroom as well.
 Program the mBot to traverse mazes, map out objects in the room or even create interactive games such as move and the mBot will pounce!